SourceryOne/Grenar/README.md

 The full video about this module: https://youtu.be/t9voys-Swdw

-NEW Soldering video in real time if you want to solder it together with someone: (Coming)...
+NEW Soldering video in real time if you want to solder it together with someone: https://youtu.be/QywBFNgQCy0

 OLD VERSION WITH TRIMPOTS: Soldering video in real time if you want to solder it together with someone: https://youtu.be/qQuWpthCDKk